 In the camp, you’ll be able to switch out party members.
 So, as you recruit members to your party, you’ll get more party members than you have slots.
 Here is where you can go to swap party members for each other, if you’re wanting to create specific builds.
 Thankfully, your party doesn’t need to be with you in order to level up, so you can change your party whenever you want.

 You can also talk to your party members.
 This is how you advance approval, romance them, or acquire quests/information from them.
 So, if you’re looking for a way to get Asterion on your side, this is where you do it!
+When you talk to Gale, get ready to be asked for some gifted artifacts.

 In addition, certain quests are advanced by coming to camps.
 For example, Scratch, the dog that you find outside of the Blighted Village, will come to your camp.
 With a simple pet, your party will love you!
 And why wouldn’t you want to pet such a good boy?